pdrlsoftwareteam/AgPilot_v0.1/Tools/UDP_Proxy/README.md

 # UDP Proxy

-This is a tool to do UDP proxying, particularly for MAVLink connections.
+This is a tool to do UDP proxying, particularly for AGPILOTLink connections.
 It is useful when operating both a ground station and aircraft on network links that don't have a public IP address.